mxagar/jekyll_web_guide/jekyll_guide.md

 	- `feed.xml`: RSS feed file
 	- `index.html`: main/home page compiled as HTML
 	- `cat1/...`: blog posts, ordered in the categoroes we assign them (e.g., `cat1`) and year/month/day folders
 - `_config.yaml`: very important file in which we configure our website; we need to change this file!
+Every time we change this file, the serving must be re-started.
 - `Gemfile`: dependencies listed by ruby/gem for our website; if we want plugins/themes, we need to specify them here.
 - `index.markdown`: main website page description in markdown; we can modify its contents!
 - `about.markdown`: about page description in markdown; we can modify its contents!